 10) If a contract sways the rights and responsibilities in favour of the trader it would be considered an unfair contract under the Consumer Rights Act 2015.
 From a consumer’s point of view, the cover is no different to the current situation.

 So there you have it.
 The Consumer Rights Act 2015 is there to protect you as a consumer.

 Read the above and remember them as they might just come in handy at some point.

-Additionally, if you have a grip with a certain company and are having trouble getting hold of their contact details, check out Consumer Connect which is a fantastic resource for business numbers which may be difficult to find on the company’s website.
+Additionally, if you have a grip with a certain company and are having trouble getting hold of their contact details, check out Consumer Connect which is a fantastic resource for business numbers that may be difficult to find on the company’s website.